sheevashab/Hogwarts-Hopefuls/README.md

 ## Overview

 **Hogwarts Hopefuls** is an app where users can sign up for an added touch of magic in their lives.
 Once an account is creacted, the user (aka future Hogwarts student) will recieve their Hogwarts acceptance letter, be sorted into their respective Hogwarts house based on their answer to a question, and be assigned a signature spell.
-Additionally, students can select to have a pet and a patronus.
+Additionally, students can select to have a pet, a patronus, and a profile picture.

 <br>